xenial-io/Tasty/docs/input/docs/tutorials/test-groups.md

 > As you probably have seen, the order in which nested test cases are executed is a bit confusing.
 > We will cover that later in the lifecycle of the test pipeline.

+# 3. Congratulations

 You wrote your very first delicious tests with groups!
 As you can see it's very easy to group tests however you want.
-Next we are looking into the [setup and teardown feature](setup-teardown).
+Next we are looking into the [setup and teardown feature](setup-teardown.html).